Dr. Mark is a veterinarian. He also trains dogs, mostly large breeds and those that suffer from aggression problems.

 How to Prove That Your Dog Is Safe

-The best way to prove that your dog is not dangerous is to prevent anything happening.
-While this may be impossible in all instances, here are a few good things you can do in the meantime:
+The best way to prove that your dog is not dangerous is to prevent anything from happening.
+While this may be impossible in all instances, here are a few good things you can do in the meantime.